 The analysis of current and potential therapeutic strategies of immunological-based clinical conditions is covered on this module.
 You will also assess the use of cytokines, engineered antibodies, in utero stem cell transplantation and peptide vaccines for treating immunological diseases.

 This introductory module will enable you to obtain practical experience in using bioinformatics software available for the analysis of genomic, transcriptomic and proteomic data.

 The module is taught using a combination of lectures and practical sessions.
 You are required to produce a poster for assessment which includes information gathered from online databases about a particular gene or disease.

 On this 60 credit module you will design and execute a research programme – performing experiments, surveys, analysing data and undertaking other research activities aimed at solving a specific biomedical problem in the subject area you are studying.
 You will discuss the research project with your academic supervisor before the project begins.

 As well as gaining the technical and project management skills required for contemporary research, you will develop the ability to write scientific texts through producing a dissertation based on your research findings.
 This report is discussed with academic staff during an oral examination.

 The topic and form of project may vary from laboratory-based work, bioinformatics or extended literature reviews, depending on the expertise of our academic staff and which course you are enrolled on.

-The modules studied during the autumn semester are assessed during the January exam period.
+The modules studied during the autumn semester are assessed during the University's exam period in January.
 Those studied in spring are assessed at the end of the spring semester.